History, Heritage & Arts

 Ball Ground

 An example of the changing architecture in the South from the mid 19th to early 20th centuries, the original portion of this private home dates back to 1855.
 On the National Register of Historic Properties.
+Private residence.
+No tours available.

 Ball Ground, GA 30107